 Parsnips are ready for harvest after approximately 16 weeks.
 Leave them in the ground for at least a few frosts to maximize their flavor.

 Pick when plump but before the pods wrinkle on the stem and take on a dull whitish cast.
 It’s best to pick a “test” pod and open it to see if the seeds have started to swell and getting round but still tender.

 Pick peppers are soon as they are shiny green and baseball-sized.
 If you prefer yellow, orange, or red peppers, just leave them on the vine longer and they will become sweeter.
+(Don’t be impatient.)
 Hot peppers left to change color will get hotter.
 Also, take care when picking peppers; use pruning shears or a sharp knife so you don’t break the stems.

 Potatoes should have a firm body and be heavy for size, without any black or soft spots, sprouts, wrinkles, or greenish tinge.
 Wait until the foliage has died down for one or two weeks and then dig up.

-Butternut squash, acorn squash, and other winter squash is ready to harvest when their skin hardens.
+Butternut squash, acorn squash, and other winter squash is ready to harvest when the skin hardens.
 Press your fingernail through the flesh.
 If you have to work at it, the squash is ripe; if it’s very easy to pierce, the squash is immature.
 The skin should be full (non-glossy), firm, and rich in color without blemishes or cracks or soft spots.
 The stem should be dry and firm.